 Electrocutions can be Prevented

 Fire is not the only danger.
 Each year, hundreds of people in the U.S. are electrocuted in their own homes.
+Many electrocutions and home electrical fires can be prevented by using more up-to-date technology and by recognizing warning signs your home may be showing.

 The Electrical Safety Foundation International (ESFI) is dedicated exclusively to promoting electrical safety.
 Established in 1994, ESFI proudly sponsors National Electrical Safety Month each May and focuses on raising consumer education to reduce personal injury and death due to electrical accidents.
 Funded solely by the industry, ESFI is the leading advocate of electrical safety.